tripplyons/find-twitter-accounts/README.md

 # Find Twitter Accounts
-Find and classify Twitter accounts using a BERT model
+Find and classify Twitter accounts using XLNet

 ## Use cases